Waste Management, Inc. (WM). Below are some highlights from the above linked analysis:

-Memberships and Peers: WM is a member of the S&P 500.
-The company's peer group includes: Casella Waste Systems Inc. (CWST) with a 0.0% yield, Republic Services, Inc. (RSG) with a 3.0% yield, and Waste Connections Inc. (WCN) with a 1.0% yield.
+Memberships and Peers: WM is a member of the S&P 500 and a member of the Broad Dividend Achievers™ Index.
+The company's peer group includes: Casella Waste Systems Inc. (CWST) with a 0.0% yield, Republic Services, Inc. (RSG) with a 3.0% yield, and Waste Connections Inc. (WCN) with a 0.0% yield.

 Conclusion: WM did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
 This quantitatively ranks WM as a 1-Star Very Weak stock.

-With nearly 300 landfills, WM is the 800 pound gorilla within the integrated waste services industry and enjoys substantial scale compared to its competitors.
+WM enjoys substantial scale compared to its competitors.
 Its core business generates annuity-like cash flows by providing services to residential, commercial, and industrial customers.
 The company will likely continue to make niche acquisitions while pursuing debt reductions, share buybacks and increasing dividends.

-WM's Debt To Total Capital is in excess of my 45% maximum.
-In addition the stock is trading well above my calculated fair value price of $22.27.
+At 64%, WM's Debt To Total Capital is in excess of my 45% maximum, Free Cash Flow Payout at 57% is below my maximum.
+The stock is currently trading significantly above my calculated fair value price of $19.19.
 For now, WM is not a stock that I am considering for any of my income portfolios.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.